3 things we learned about high school girls basketball

 The Baraboo girls basketball team hadn't beaten Madison Edgewood since 2013 — a 61-43 decision in a WIAA Division 2 regional final on March 2.

-It was a revenge game because the Crusaders had previously beat Baraboo 54-43 about a month earlier in 2013.
+It was a revenge game because the Crusaders had beaten Baraboo 54-43 about a month earlier in 2013.

 They've met five times since — all victories for the Crusaders — until the T-Birds stopped the skid Jan.
 24 when they won 37-34 in a Badger West Conference game.